k8spin/opa-k8s-development/README.md

 ## OPA Webhooks

-OPA and Kubernetes has to be configured registering a validation and mutation webhook into Kubernetes API.
+OPA and Kubernetes has to be configured registering a validation and mutation webhook into the Kubernetes API.
 This topic is out of the scope of this project but you can read more about it in the [official OPA documentation](https://www.openpolicyagent.org/docs/latest/kubernetes-admission-control).

 But, you have to keep in your mind the following diagram: